TEC Equipment logo

 Charging

-Smaller electric trucks and vehicles can get by with a Level 2 charger that is run off of 208/240 volt power – common at most commercial facilities.
-However, Level 2 charges quickly become too small for many medium-duty needs, and are not an option for heavy-duty needs
+Smaller electric trucks and vehicles can get by with a Level 2 charger that is run of 208/240 volt power.
+However, Level 2 chargers quickly become too small for many medium-duty needs and are not an option for heavy-duty needs.

 For medium- and heavy-duty owners, a direct current (DC) fast charger is the highest-powered charger on the market.
 DC fast chargers offer much faster charging capacity, and are necessary for those trucks involved with daily operation.